Microsoft Defender vs. Bitdefender 2024: Which Does It Better?

 Microsoft Defender vs. Bitdefender: which is better?

 While both of these antivirus solutions offer independently tested protection, we choose Bitdefender over Microsoft Defender.
 Bitdefender offers more practical features and applications, as well as multiple pricing structures.
-We were also happier with the support we received from Bitdefender as well as the overall aesthetics of the product.
+We were also happier with the support we received from Bitdefender and the product's overall aesthetics.

 If you purchase Microsoft 365 for the Office suite or other features offered, Microsoft Defender is going to enhance the security already available on your Windows 10 or Windows 11 machine.
 However, if you’re primarily looking for a security solution, we recommend checking out another product.